abhisheksaxena1998/redditflairdetectorfinal/README.md

 4. Apply the classifier.
 5. Predict the flair

 As evident from above I have used combined features url + title + comments as maximum accuracy is achieved using this.
-I too have used CountVectorizer for fitting purpose and LogisticRegression,RandomForest to classify the flair.
+I too have used CountVectorizer for fitting purpose and LogisticRegression, RandomForest to classify the flair.

+#Dependencies used are:

+1. scikit-learn
+2. nltk
+3. Flask
+4. praw
+5. Numpy
+6. pandas
+7. spacy